strawbrey/fileParser/README.md

-# Example 9

-## Running the exmaple
+## file parser

-To run this exmaple, from the root of this project:
+To run this fileparser, from the root of this project:

 ```sh
 go run *.go